-Yuval: So to get from a critical battery anxiety to low grade anxiety, all I need is to buy a coffee for 20 minutes.
+Yuval: So to get from critical battery anxiety to low-grade anxiety, all I need is to buy a coffee for 20 minutes.

 Yuval: I got it.
 And you no longer have to sit next to an outlet or remember to bring a cable.

-Garry: It’s about free mobility and give people the flexibility of moving in and moving out or being where they want to be and where they want to charge.
+Garry: It’s about free mobility and gives people the flexibility of moving in and moving out or being where they want to be and where they want to charge.

 Yuval: I heard about some restaurants, they were saying, “Well, this is nice but we don’t actually need the wireless power delivery?
 We’re just going to keep a whole bunch of these behind the counter.
 You walk into the coffee shop and we’ll give you one and then you return it when you’re done and then you’ll charge it … and the cable behind the bar

-Yuval: How precise do I need to align my phone on the charger for it to start charging?
+Yuval: How precisely do I need to align my phone on the charger for it to start charging?